ABSF Board Candidate: Anna DeMers

 I have knowledge and experience in many areas including:

--Serving on multiple boards
+Serving on multiple boards:

 -Secretary for the Wisconsin Nordic Ski League (2016-2019); also served on the Code of Conduct and Safe Sport Committee creating league policy

-—Treasurer and Secretary for the Wisconsin Canoe Heritage Museum (2015-present)
+-Treasurer and Secretary for the Wisconsin Canoe Heritage Museum (2015-2024)

 -Secretary, Superior Lobe Chapter, Ice Age Trail Alliance (2022-2023)

-—Vice President of the Wisconsin Mycological Society (2023) and Bylaws Committee Chair (2023-present)
+-Vice President of the Wisconsin Mycological Society (2023) and Bylaws Committee Chair (2023-2024).

 -Assisting the Washburn County 4-H Leaders Association Board on their bylaws as well as other organizational management (2012-2022)